 Important Constitutional And Legal Provisions For Women In India

-(iii) The State to make any special provision in favour of women and children (Article 15 (3))
+(iii) The State to make any special provision in favor of women and children (Article 15 (3)).

-(ix) Not less than one-third (including the number of seats reserved for women belonging to the Scheduled Castes and the Scheduled Tribes) of the total number of seats to be filled by direct election in every Municipality to be reserved for women and such seats to be allotted by rotation to different constituencies in a Municipality (Article 243 T (3))
+(xiii) Not less than one-third (including the number of seats reserved for women belonging to the Scheduled Castes and the Scheduled Tribes) of the total number of seats to be filled by direct election in every Municipality to be reserved for women and such seats to be allotted by rotation to different constituencies in a Municipality (Article 243 T (3)).

-(x) Reservation of offices of Chairpersons in Municipalities for the Scheduled Castes, the Scheduled Tribes and women in such manner as the legislature of a State may by law provide (Article 243 T (4))
+(xiv) Reservation of offices of Chairpersons in Municipalities for the Scheduled Castes, the Scheduled Tribes and women in such manner as the legislature of a State may by law provide (Article 243 T (4)).

-Though the constitution has provided equality of both the sexes man and women but biological condition of the female and developed sense of subordination demand extra protection for them.
-The reason is that “women’s physical structure and the performance of certain functions place her at a disadvantage in the struggle for subsistence and her physical well- being becomes an object of public interest and care in order to preserve the strength and vigour of the race”.
-Thus the law and justice demands additional privileges and safeguards for maintaining proper socio- legal status of women in the society.
+Though the constitution has provided equality of both the sexes man and women but the biological condition of the female and developed sense of subordination demand extra protection for them.
+The reason is that “women’s physical structure and the performance of certain functions place her at a disadvantage in the struggle for subsistence and her physical well-being becomes an object of public interest and care in order to preserve the strength and vigor of the race”.
+Thus the law and justice demand additional privileges and safeguards for maintaining the proper socio-legal status of women in the society.